 In Birmingham and Solihull our local reviewers are sourced from a wide range of partner agencies who are supporting the CCG in delivery of the programme.

-You can learn more about the national findings by downloading a copy of the report produced by Bristol University.
+You can learn more about the national findings in a report produced by Bristol University.

 Anyone can notify the LeDeR programme of the death of a person with a learning disability.
 You do not need anyone’s permission to report the death.
 More details can be found here.